SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/lexcreation.md

 »⟮Compounding⟯« is ⟮＿morphological lexcreation＿⟯ by ⟮creating ＿compounds＿⟯.
 »⟮A compound⟯« is ⟮＿a lexeme＿⟯ that ⟮consists of⟯ ⟮more than one⟯ ⟮＿compound part＿⟯.
-»⟮A compound part⟯« (my term) is ⟮a former ＿lexeme＿⟯ that ⟮becomes a part of ＿a compound＿⟯.
+»⟮A compound part⟯« (my term) is ⟮a former ＿lexeme＿ (and thus a set of morphemes)⟯ that ⟮becomes a part of ＿a compound＿⟯.

-##### head of the compound

-The head of the compound is ambiguous between semantic head, syntactic head, and morphological head.
-The semantic head of the compound is the compound part of which the compound is a hyponym of, if any.
-The syntactic head of the compound is the compound part that determines the word class of the compound.
-The morphological head of the compound is the compound part on which inflection is marked.

-##### whence the meaning

-##### endocentric

-An endocentric compound is a compound that has a head.

-##### exocentric

-An exocentric compound is a compound that does not have a head.
-An exocentric compound may be a metonymical compound or a copulative compound.
-A metonymical compound is a compound where the compound parts identify a sememe metonymically.
-A copulative compound is a compound where ⟮＿the sememe＿⟯ is ⟮c_;the intersection of⟯ ⟮＿the sememes＿ of ＿the compound parts＿⟯ (or roughly so). dvandva =syn= appositional compound =syn= copulative compound.

 ### cause of morphological lexcreation